rudrabhikadiya3/moneyplant/README.md

 The idea struck me while diving into Peter Brass’s Advanced Data Structures.
 His take on tree structures was fascinating and elegant yet intricate.
 I decided to build a project focused on user management, using a data tree so complex it would be hard to explain, even verbally.

 This wasn’t just about coding; it was about pushing boundaries, solving puzzles, and creating something that felt like art in its own right.
-And with each step, I discovered not just how to build systems, but how to spend 3 evenings and 3 nights on 1 for-loop.
+And at the final commit, I discovered not just how to build systems, but how to spend 3 evenings and 3 nights on 1 for-loop.

 ## Live URL